 - Registered Agent

 - List of officers/ directors

 - List of Control person

 - AML/BSA Policy with an independent review

-- Audited financial statements prepared by CPA in accordance with GAAP within 90 days of your fiscal year end for the last 2 years.
-The financial statement must illustrate a company net worth of $250,000.
+- Audited financial statements prepared by CPA by GAAP within 90 days of your fiscal year-end for the last 2 years.
+The financial statement must illustrate a company’s net worth of $250,000.
 If the applicant is a start-up company, a bank statement is required

 - Credit Report of individuals in a position of control

 - Business Plan